Physical vs Economic Occupancy

 Consider the chart below when preparing to make a decision.

-By allowing a third-party manager to handle the day-to-day operations of a facility, owners are able to enjoy reduced costs while maximizing gross potential income.
+By allowing a third-party manager to handle the day-to-day operations of a facility, owners can enjoy reduced costs while maximizing gross potential income.
 Management companies allow owners to leverage the company’s size and resources to benefit their facility’s profits.

 Benefits of Third-Party Management: